CamoCatX/camocatx.github.io/blog/_posts/2021-10-30-obsidian-a-second-brain-for-you-forever.md

 I have a tight schedule to study for multiple Cybersecurity Certifications and exams starting from OSCP and also my researches and works.
 You need your tools prepared to be more effective, one of them can be Obsidian, another great one is [GreenShot](https://getgreenshot.org/) which I use for screen shots and sending pictures to my Obsidian notes.

-I also highly recommend that you open Github or Gitlab private repositories to save a copy of your notes so you don't risk losing them, here are mine:
+I also highly recommend that you open GitHub or GitLab private repositories to save a copy of your notes so you don't risk losing them, here are mine:

 ![](/blog/assets/obsidian6.png)